ita-social-projects/Home/README.md

 If you did everything correctly, you should be able to access RapiDoc by this URL: http://localhost:8080/api/0/apidocs/index.html

-Detail info about local running or about other running options you can read in [hom-dev](https://github.com/ita-social-projects/Home/tree/dev/home-dev) package.
+Detail info about local running, or about other running options, you can read in [hom-dev](https://github.com/ita-social-projects/Home/tree/dev/home-dev) package.

 ---